 So, let’s find out who were the title sponsors from the inception of the league and how much they paid per annum for this contract.

 1) 2008 to 2012: DLF (40 Crore per annum)

-DLF came into instant limelight when it bagged the title sponsorship rights of the first-ever edition of the Indian premier league.
-The Gurugram based real estate company paid BCCI 40 CR per annum.
-After this DLF remained the title sponsors of IPL from 2008-2012.
+DLF came into the instant limelight when it bagged the title sponsorship rights of the first-ever edition of the Indian premier league.
+The Gurugram-based real estate company paid BCCI 40 CR per annum.
+After this DLF remained the title sponsor of IPL from 2008-to 2012.
 DLF was the first brand that became the first title sponsor of IPL.

 This move raised several eyebrows but eventually, the world understood what a smart move that was from DLF as they became a household name through IPL.
 DLF remained the title sponsor of IPL in 2008, 2009, 2010, 2011, and 2012.

 2) 2013 to 2015: Pepsi (79.4 Crore per annum)